kubeslice-ent/egs-installation/docs/EGS-Worker-Prerequisites.md

 **📋 Reference:** For configuration examples and templates, see [egs-installer-config.yaml](../egs-installer-config.yaml)

+**💡 Pro Tip:** The installer config contains the most up-to-date and tested GPU Operator configuration.
+Use it as your primary reference for production deployments.

 ### **📋 Manual Installation Workflow:**
 1. **[GPU Operator Installation](#1-gpu-operator-installation)** - Set up GPU management and monitoring
 2. **[Kube-Prometheus-Stack Installation](#2-kube-prometheus-stack-installation)** - Set up monitoring stack